PrithviShams/M2P12-Classification_Project-Group_A/README.md

 - Dependents_Yes and Partner_Yes: Customers with dependents or a partner are less likely to churn.
 - Tech Support_Yes and Online Security_Yes: These services improve customer retention, reducing churn probability.

-Classification Report for Logistic Regression:
-Value 0 (No Churn):
+Classification Report:

+No Churn:
 - Precision = 95% - When the model predicted No Churn, it was correct 95% of the time.
 - Recall    = 94% of the No Churn cases were correctly identified.

-Value 1 (Churn):
+Churn:
 - Precision = 83% - When the model predicted Churn, it was correct 83% of the time.
 - Recall    = 86% of the Churn cases were correctly identified.

 Overall Accuracy: 92% - The model correctly classified 92% of the cases.

 ### Model 2 - SVM (Support Vector Machines) + GridSearchCV
 We also implemented an SVM model with GridSearchCV for hyperparameter tuning.

 Classification Report for SVM:

-Value 0 (No Churn):
+No Churn:
 - Precision = 95% - When the model predicted No Churn, it was correct 95% of the time.
 - Recall = 95% - 95% of the No Churn cases were correctly identified.

-Value 1 (Churn):
+Churn:
 - Precision = 88% - When the model predicted Churn, it was correct 88% of the time.
 - Recall = 86% - 86% of the Churn cases were correctly identified.

-Overall Model Performance:
-- Accuracy = 93% - The model correctly classified 93% of the total cases.
+Overall Accuracy: 93% - The model correctly classified 93% of the total cases.